 1. Centralize log storage

 Centralize your log storage.
 This lets you apply policies in one place.
-Centralizing logs reduces the complexity and risk of maintaining policies in multiple places.
+Log monitoring and centralization reduces the complexity and risk of maintaining policies in multiple places.
 Most log management services support retention policies per data source.
 You should define a reasonable retention time for every log source.

 2. Delete local logs from your servers (periodically)